 Components of a loan

-There are many important terms that will determine the loan amount and the speed at which the borrower can repay it.
+Many important terms will determine the loan amount and the speed at which the borrower can repay it.

 - Principal – This is the initial amount of money being borrowed.